Can you write a letter for me?

 We can give you tips on making a complaint, but we can’t write a letter for you.

 Some websites have example letters you can use to dispute debts or make complaints.
 These often look impressive, but a complaint doesn’t need to be written in complicated language or quote laws and regulations.

 Your complaint should be about how you feel you’ve been treated.
 This always sounds better in your own words.

 Do I need evidence?

-Evidence can help to support your complaint and make it easier for your creditor to investigate.
+Evidence can help to support your complaint and make it easier for your creditor or supplier to investigate.

-If your complaint is about letter or emails, it can help to include copies of these.
+If your complaint is about letters from creditors or emails, it can help to include copies of these.

 Don’t worry if you have no evidence.
 Your creditor should still investigate, and they should have their own copies of any letters or emails and a record of any calls or visits.